MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-timeline-control.md

 > * The offline profile must have the **Note** and **User** tables in order for the timeline to work.
 > * Only notes are available when offline.

-## Issues regarding email tracking and auto capture
+## How can I resolve issues with email tracking or auto capture?

 Go to [Auto Capture in Dynamics 365 sales](/dynamics365/sales/free-auto-capture#what-is-auto-capture) for general information or go to the [auto capture FAQ](/dynamics365/sales/faqs-sales-insights#auto-capture).